Mandy Capristo: 2006-2010: Monrose and modeling

-2011–2020: Solo career
+2011-2020: Solo career

 After the disbanding of Monrose, Capristo confirmed in an interview that she already started recording for her first album in November 2010.
 In May 2011, she performed two songs off her first album.
 One track called "Be You", it will be the B-Side of her first single and it was written for the Be-Yu Cosmetics.
 The other song is called Overrated which will also appear on the album.
 Because of a cooperation with Peter Maffay, they recorded the song "Die Zeit hält nur in Träumen an" (German) and performed on 8 October at Wetten, dass..? and in October 2012, the singer went on Tabaluga-Tour with Peter Maffay.
 The single with Peter debuted at number 86 in the German Charts.

-In March 2012, Mandy announced her first solo single "The Way I Like It" (written and produced by David Jost), would be released on 13 April.
+In March 2012, Mandy announced her first solo single "The Way I like it" (written and produced by David Jost), would be released on 13 April.
 Her first album was to be called Grace.
 The album was released on 27 April under her new record label EMI and Starwatch Entertainment.
 As her second single she released a song called "Closer", written by Robin Grubert and Martin Tingvall.

 On 14 March 2012, she took part in the dance show Let's Dance with professional dancer Stefano Terrazzino, the German version of Dancing with the Stars.

 In 2016, she changed her artist name to Grace Capristo and released her single "One Woman Army", written by American songwriter and producer PJ Bianco, P. Bentley, Aimée Proal and Capristo, to moderate success.
 On 28 October 2016, she released a song called "Ricorderai l'Amore (Remember the Love)" with Italian singer Marco Mengoni.

 In 2018, she took her old name Mandy Capristo back and released with singer Larsito her song "Si es amor", which debuted at number 52 in the German Charts for one week.

-In September 2020, she released her first German single via Warner Music, titled "13 Schritte", and will release her second album in German.
+In September 2020, she released her first German single via Warner Music, titled "13 Schritte", and the second German single "Genug“ followed in March 2021.
+In 2022 she published her first book "An erster Stelle bin ich Mensch!“ ("In the first place, I am human!“) with the publishing-house Komplett-Media.
+In it, she talks about her anxiety and why she no longer dared to go on stage as a result.
+Since speaking out publicly, she has been performing again.